markround/nkp-cluster-cleaner/README.md

 You can pass the argument `--no-analytics` to the `serve` command, and it will disable the analytics components (including links in the Web UI) and will not attempt to connect to any Redis/Valkey instance.

 #### Prometheus Metrics
 Prometheus metrics for all collected analytics data is exposed under the `/metrics` endpoint.
 A ServiceMonitor can be created using the Helm chart for automatic discovery and incorporation of data into the Prometheus stack used by NKP.

+A sample [Grafana dashboard](./charts/nkp-cluster-cleaner/grafana-dashboards/nkp-cluster-cleaner.json) is provided that can be integrated into the NKP Grafana stack.
 For more information, see the [Helm Chart](./charts/nkp-cluster-cleaner/README.md) and [NKP Application](./docs/nkp.md) documentation.

 ## Docker Usage
 ### Tags